Available in VPC

 claimName: nas-csi-pvc

-Mount an already created NAS volume to a pod
+Mount an existing NAS volume to a Pod

-Creates a volume in NAS with NFS protocol.
+Create a volume in NAS using the NFS protocol.

-Once an NAS volume is created, check the IP address and path information in the mount information.
+Once a NAS volume is created, check the IP address and path in the mount information.

-Use the yaml code shown below to create a StorageClass using the already created NAS volume and mount it to a pod.
+To create a StorageClass using an existing NAS volume and mount it to a Pod, use the following YAML:

 apiVersion: storage.k8s.io/v1